Pain & Gain

 Is it any good?

-Director Michael Bay, who's best known for his loud, explosive action movies (like the Bad Boys and Transformers series), takes a step back with this relatively cheaper film, concentrating on fewer special effects and more characters.
+Michael Bay, best known for his loud, explosive action movies, takes a step back with this relatively cheaper film, concentrating on fewer special effects and more characters.
 Unfortunately, this is like watching a chef doing the dishes; it's not his strong suit.
 PAIN & GAIN winds up being one of Bay's stupider and more tasteless efforts, though it's a good deal more tasteless than stupid.

 Movies about dumb criminals can be highly entertaining (Fargo, for example), but Bay sends his story spinning wildly over the top.
 His characters are aggravatingly idiotic, the mood is belligerent, and the pacing is erratic.
 But worst of all is the humor.
 Bay may be the least funny director alive, and he insists on using an endless array of cruel, horrible jokes -- about fat people, drug addicts, women in general, and just about everyone else.
 Only Ed Harris, playing a private detective, provides any dignity.